 Coalescing fan alluvium is reddish-brown to yellowish-gray, unconsolidated, poorly-sorted, and massive to crudely bedded; local channels suggest a fluvial environment of deposition.
 Material is clay- to boulder-size, although sand- and pebble-size material is most common; grain size decreases in a down-fan direction.
-Quartzite, limestone, sandstone, and volcanic rocks form the majority of the pebble- and cobble-size clasts.
-Data from a gravity survey (Zoback, 1983) across northern Juab Valley indicates that alluvial fan deposits are approximately 3,900 feet thick in that portion of the valley.
-Since Juab valley shallows to the south, the equivalent deposits in the Skinner Peaks area to the south are probably thinner than those to Hlocene? the north.
+Quartzite, limestone, sandstone, and volcanic rocks form the majority of the limestone, sandstone, and volcanic rocks form the majority of the pebble- and cobble-size clasts, Data from a gravity survey (Zoback, 1983) across northern Juab Valley indicates that alluvial fan deposits are approximately 3,900 feet thick in that portion of the valley.
+Since Juab valley shallows to the south, the equivalent deposits in the Skinner Peaks area to the south are probably thinner than those to the north.

-The youngest sediment contained in the coalescing fans was deposited on the fan surfaces during recent time; the oldest sediment contained in these fans was probably deposited in the Late Tertiary, although there is no observable evidence to confirm this.
-Lake Bonneville sediments overlap coalescing fan deposits in the southwest All X section herds a new pubsurface unit & thi corner of the quadrangle, indicating that the deposits must be at least as old as Earliest Pleistøcene.
+The youngest sediment contained in the coalescing fans was deposited on the fan surfaces during recent time, the oldest sediment contained in these fans was probably deposited in the Late Tertiary, although there is no observable evidence to confirm this.
+Lake Bonneville sediments overlap coalescing fan deposits in the southwest corner of the quadrangle, indicating that the deposits must be at least as old as Earliest Pleistocene.